 Follow these steps

-- Keep your legs straight and brace your core
+- Bend your knees a little but keep a straight lower back and brace your core

 - Return slowly to the starting position (resist against the pull of the band)